-Vehicles with athermic windscreens have an area without the athermic treatment above the inside rear view mirror. \Rightarrow fig. 66.
-This area allows the electronic devices fitted to work normally (for example electronic toll collection).
+Vehicles with athermic windscreens have a surface without the athermic treatment above the interior rear view mirror. ⇒ fig. 66.
+This surface has been designed for the operation of electronic components of fitted devices (for example: electronic pricing system).

-The customer should ensure that the electronic pricing device is fitted in the correct area for operation.
+The customer should ensure that the electronic pricing device is fitted in the correct area for operation. $\blacksquare$